treesafranco/TrelloAssignment/README.md

 # TrelloApp

-A simple Task Board Application.
+A simple Task Board Application similar to Trello.
 Users can Add, Edit, Remove Columns and Cards to the Dashboard.

 Please follow the below stepps to successfully run this application.